 “The growth rates that we are experiencing are more than double what is being experienced by both Beijing and Atlanta," Griffiths told Bloomberg TV in an interview.

 “I think perhaps within this decade, we should see ourselves exceeding the total traffic through those airports for the number 1 absolute spot."

 He said the Asian market is growing in importance for Dubai International with 1.3bn annual passenger journeys expected to originate from the Asia Pacific region by 2034.

 “Dubai is perfectly placed, being at the crossroads between east and west to take advantage of that growth.
 We’re making that our new airport development plans, which are going to cost about $30 billion over the next 20 years will be in place to ensure that we’ve got the infrastructure to take advantage of that growth.
 There’s a lot of airports in the world that won’t be able to grow at the rates that they will need to grow to take advantage of that growth.”

 Griffiths said growth at the airport will be assisted by their plans to “get people through the airport quicker”.

-“That means improvements in process technology and service levels, which I think customers travelling these days are going to vote in favour of,” he said.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“That means improvements in process technology and service levels, which I think customers travelling these days are going to vote in favour of,” he said.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.